 EASY CHICKEN SHAWARMA RECIPE FOR WRAPS, PLATES OR BOWLS PACKED WITH FLAVOR MADE AT HOME!

 Chicken Shawarma is a Middle Eastern chicken recipe that is healthy, juicy and bursting with exotic flavors that will have you drooling.
 The tenderizing lemon juice, a plethora of hand-picked spices and my secret ingredient all work together to create the most dynamic chicken you ever tasted.
 Chicken Shawarma is usually cooked on a rotating spit but we achieve the irresistible charred effect by grilling the chicken instead – but I’ve also included instructions on how to bake the chicken as well – whatever is easiest for you!
-My step-by-step tutorial and video (below) show you exactly how to make this Chicken Shawarma recipe and how to turn it into Chicken Shawarma Wraps or Bowls with roasted vegetables – all complete with Cilantro Yogurt Sauce OR Green Tahini!
+My step-by-step tutorial and video (below) show you exactly how to make this Chicken Shawarma recipe and how to turn it into Chicken Shawarma Wraps or Bowls with roasted vegetables and hummus – all complete with Cilantro Yogurt Sauce OR Green Tahini!
 This Chicken Shawarma recipe is excellent for meal prep, make ahead lunch/dinners, entertaining and leftovers – all instructions included.

 How to Make Chicken Shawarma Recipe Video